 The term 'Significant' was later identified as meaning 'in the order of at least 30%'.
 The implementation date for the Directive was December 2002, but unfortunately suffered some delay in several countries.
 In the Netherlands, the Directive became implemented in late 2004, operating at or above the minimum level of indirect financing depending on the harbour.
-On an annual basis, results are evaluated by the Minister of I&M in which also the results of the Fulmar-Litter-EcoQO monitoring are being used.
+In 2019 a revision of the Directive, promoting indirect fees and shore delivery of fished waste was accepted by the European Parliament and Commission (EU 2019).
+On an annual basis, results are evaluated by the Minister of I&W in which also the results of the Fulmar-Litter-EcoQO monitoring are being used.
 This tool complements surveys of quantities of litter delivered in ports, or beach surveys for quantities of waste washing onto beaches.
 These approaches have their specific merits but do not measure residual levels of litter in the marine environment itself.
 The Fulmar-Litter-EcoQO does look at this marine environment and at the same time places such information in the context of ecological effects.

-The EU Marine Strategy Framework Directive (MSFD) (EC 2008, 2010; Galgani et al. 2010; MSFD GES Technical Subgroup on Marine Litter 2011) is a strongly developing instrument for initiation of new policies.
+The EU Marine Strategy Framework Directive (MSFD) (EC 2008, 2010, 2017; Galgani et al. 2010; MSFD GES Technical Subgroup on Marine Litter 2011) is a strongly developing instrument for initiation of new policies.
 The MSFD aims for 'Good Environmental Status (GES)' in which regionally important sources of debris need to be specifically addressed.
 A start was made in the OSPAR Regional Action Plan (OSPAR 2014) which does not yet specify a target for fulmar plastic ingestion by the year 2020 in relation to GES.
 There appears to be a tendency to agree with the long-term OSPAR target, with a GES 2020 target of a significant reduction in plastic ingestion by fulmars.
+Currently within MSFD a system of 'Thresholds' (~long-term targets) is being considered for various indicators.
+The threshold for plastic ingestion by the fulmar will likely follow the lines of the long-term OSPAR EcoQO.